grugnoymeme/flipperzero-CLI-wifi-cracker/README.md

 # (flipperzero)-wifi-password-grabber

 To extract passwords you need from un-analyzed .pcap files, you need to follow these steps:

+### Dependecies
+hcxpcaptool
+tahark [to use running the `alternative_script.pt` if `hcxpcaptools` is resulting some kind of `ERROR`, cause `hcxpcaptool` may not working properly, cause has a little problem of mismatch between the release and the OS where it is installed]

 ```
+pip install -r requirements.txt
 git clone https://github.com/grugnoymeme/wifi-password-grabber
 mv path/to/pcapfile.pcap wifi-password-grabber
 sudo nano wordlist.txt (and fill the file with all the possible passwords you want to try to find out the right ones)